Agent Guidance

 Option 2: Code Sync (version-controlled with your tools)

-<!-- src/tools/AGENT_GUIDANCE.md -->PREFER API TOOLS OVER NAVIGATION:- When both an API tool and a navigation tool can accomplish a task, prefer the API tool- API tools execute instantly; navigation requires the user to complete forms manuallyORDER PROCESSING:When a user asks to process an order:1.
-Look up the order details first2.
-Verify inventory is available3.
-Generate the shipment4.
-Notify the customer when complete
+<!-- src/tools/AGENT_GUIDANCE.md -->PREFER API TOOLS OVER NAVIGATION:- When both an API tool and a navigation tool can accomplish a task, prefer the API tool- API tools execute instantly; navigation requires the user to complete forms manually- Only use navigation tools when no API tool exists for that taskGENERATING REPORTS:When a user asks for a report:1.
+First discover what data sources are available2.
+Inspect the schema to understand which fields and metrics exist3.
+Build the report with appropriate filters4.
+Export it if the user wants a downloadable filePROCESSING REFUNDS:When a user asks to process a refund:1.
+Look up the order first to verify it exists and check its status2.
+Only proceed with the refund if the order is eligible3.
+Notify the customer after the refund is processed

 Then sync during CI/CD:

-PILLAR_SLUG=your-product PILLAR_SECRET=xxx npx pillar-sync --scan ./src/tools
+PILLAR_SLUG=your-product PILLAR_SECRET=xxx npx pillar-cli sync --scan ./src/tools

 Writing Effective Guidance